Online time series prediction using feature adjustment: Introduction

 The online time series prediction process in existing research can be divided into the following two steps: first, updating the model using newly acquired data, and then deploying this updated model at the next timestep.
 Upon arrival of new data at that subsequent timestep, the model is updated again and then applied to the following timestep, creating a repeating loop \cite{wen2023onenet,guo2024online}.
 A fundamental method within this framework is Online Gradient Descent (OGD).
 In OGD, upon observing a single data sample, the loss is computed and the model's parameters are immediately updated based on this loss; the updated model is then used at the next timestep.
 Most existing online time series learning methods can be regraded as enhancements or variations of this fundamental OGD procedure.
 Consequently, the core challenges addressed by these methods involve two parts: determining which parameters to update and how to update them.

 Regarding which parameters to update, some studies propose updating only the parameters of the final layer \cite{chen2024calibration}.
 Additionally, many studies advocate using adapter structures, where the base model's parameters remain frozen, and only the smaller adapter modules– typically a few simple MLPs with fewer parameters – are updated \cite{lau2025fast,guo2024online}.
 This approach yields more stable updates due to the reduced number of adjusted parameters.
 Concerning how the updates are performed, some methods use a small batch of recent samples \cite{lau2025fast} or employ strategies like a replay buffer, selecting similar samples from past stored data ("memory") \cite{chen2024calibration}.
-Others enhance stability by updating parameters based on the exponential moving average of past gradients \cite{pham2023learning}, effectively incorporating historical gradient information to make each update step more robust.

 Therefore, the core challenge for online time series forecasting lies in identifying appropriate parameters and devising effective parameter update strategies.
 This raises a question: are the parameters typically chosen for updates in existing literature truly optimal?
 We propose a key insight: what appears as distribution shift on the surface likely stems from underlying latent factors.
 For instance, in a traffic flow prediction scenario, observed data might show vehicle counts at an intersection.
 However, the true influencing factors are complex latent variables—such as public preference for private vehicles, temperature, or economic conditions.
 Distribution shift often occurs because these latent factors change over time.
 Suppose the economy was prosperous during training but declined during testing – this could reduce people's willingness to drive private cars, leading to lower traffic volumes.
-Thus, the crucial parameters for update might be features capturing these hidden factors, potentially offering a more suitable target for online adaptation.
+Thus, the crucial parameters for update might be features capturing these hidden factors.
 Besides, some studies suggest that for complex deep learning models, the model can be conceptually divided into an encoder and a prediction head.
 The output from the encoder represents the underlying factors (or their combinations) causing the observed time series \cite{Li2024OnTI}.
-Modifying features at this level is more intuitively aligned with the root causes of distribution drift.
+As a result, modifying features at this level is more intuitively aligned with the root causes of distribution drift.